S1l3ntC0nquer/MainBlog/Main_CX330/source/about/index.md

 # Whoami

 Hello world.
-My name is **Matthew Chen**, and the IDs I often use in the cyber world are **CX330** & **The Star** (since CX330 is hard to pronounce).
+My name is **Blake Chen**, and the IDs I often use in the cyber world are **CX330** & **The Star** (since CX330 is hard to pronounce).
 I am currently a college student, majoring in computer science.
 I want to become a really great hacker, just like Condor or The Mentor.

 Also, I'm a perfectionist.
 So that's why I always try to optimize everything in my short life.
 Every time I can't reach my expectations, I'll be a little upset, although I know that it's not possible to let everything being perfect.
 Due to this, I sometimes try too hard and make a lot of things overflow, such as my brain, my schedule, my emotions, etc.